frimpongemanuele/HomeLab/docs/cybersecurity.md

 smbpasswd -a mediauser
 ```

-The share requires:
+The share uses authenticated access:

 ```ini
 valid users = mediauser
 ```

-This prevents completely unauthenticated access to the media share.
+This prevents unauthenticated clients from accessing the share.

 ---

-## 6. SMB1 Disabled
+## 8. SMB1 Disabled

-SMB1 was briefly enabled during troubleshooting but was later identified as unnecessary and insecure.
+SMB1 was briefly considered during troubleshooting but was not required.

 The final design avoids SMB1 and relies on modern SMB versions.

-This reduces exposure to a legacy protocol associated with well-known historical vulnerabilities and poor security properties.
+This removes dependence on a legacy protocol with poor security properties and a long history of serious vulnerabilities.

 ---

+## 9. Reverse Proxy Layer

+Nginx Proxy Manager provides reverse-proxy functionality for selected internal applications.

+This allows services to be accessed through centralized routing rather than exposing every backend directly by IP and port.

+Potential benefits include:

+- Centralized TLS termination
+- Consistent internal hostnames
+- Certificate management
+- Reduced direct interaction with application ports
+- Additional access-control opportunities

+However:

+> **A reverse proxy is not a firewall and does not automatically secure the backend application.**

+Backend services still require authentication, patching, and appropriate network access controls.

+---

-## 7. Snapshot-Based Change Protection
+## 10. Snapshot-Based Change Protection

 Before significant infrastructure changes, snapshots are used where appropriate.

-Workflow:

 ```text
 Create Snapshot